M66B/NetGuard/FAQ.md

 <a name="FAQ46"></a>
 **(46) Can I get a refund?**

-If a purchased pro feature doesn't work [as described](https://www.netguard.me/) while the free features of NetGuard work properly, and I cannot fix the issue in a timely manner, you can get a refund.
+If a purchased pro feature doesn't work [as described](https://www.netguard.me/) and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.
+In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <a name="FAQ47"></a>
 **(47) Why are there in-application advertisements?**